kawaicheung/book-on-naming-things/manuscript/0_C_TheTautaulogousNameTrap.md

 }

 ```
 With the new method extracted, the conditional, once again, feels tidy.
 But, now we have a new problem.
-The conditional statement is tautologous: If we should send an auto-response, then we should send an auto-response.
-That's not particularly helpful.
+The conditional statement is tautologous:

+> If we should send an auto-response, then we should send an auto-response.

+That's not a particularly helpful statement for the code reader.

 When we read the conditional in isolation, we don't know _why_ we're sending the auto-response.
 We need to trickle into the `shouldSendAutoResponse()` method to find out.
 The extraction doesn't give us better comprehension; It merely tucks away some logic that we likely will have to drill into later anyways.